GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 #### Rolling Back

-It's safer to roll back the IDP to a known good state than leave it up in a possibly bad one.
+It's safer to roll back the IdP to a known good state than leave it up in a possibly bad one.

 Some criteria for rolling back:
 - Is the error visible for users?